cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 Simply move those Cypress commands into an `it(...)` block and everything will work correctly.

 If you are purposefully writing commands outside of a test, there is probably a better way to accomplish what you're trying to do.
-Read through the [Example Repos](https://on.cypress.io/guides/all-example-apps), [open an issue](https://github.com/cypress-io/cypress/issues/new), or [chat with someone in our chat](https://gitter.im/cypress-io/cypress).
+Read through the {% url 'Examples' examples/recipes/unit-testing %}, {% url 'open an issue' https://github.com/cypress-io/cypress/issues/new %}, or [chat with someone in our chat](https://gitter.im/cypress-io/cypress).

 ***